Adlai-1/Food-Delivery-API/README.md

-# Food-Delivery-API
+# About

-This is a simple backend implementation for a food delivery app.
+This is a REST API for a fodd delivery service.

 # Documentation

-Title -> Simple API Documentation for a Food Delivery App.

-Description -> According to specifications, the Api allows:
+## The API allows Users to:

-1. Users to browse through a list of Resturants.
+* Browse through a list of Resturants.
-2. Allow the user to place food orders.
+* Place food orders.
-3. Allow the user to handle order fulfillment.
+* Handle order fulfillment.
+* Create their user profile.
+## The API allows Admins to:
+* Add new Resturants to the Db.
+* Add new menus in the Db.

 # Tech Stack

-The API was written in Javascript using the framework Express.

-The Database used was MongoDB (NoSQL).
+* JavaScript.
+* ExpressJs.
+* MongoDB.
+* Mongoose.
+* JsonWebTokens(JWTs).
+* argon2.

 # Routers

-In total there are 5 routers used in this API:
+There are 5 routers used in this API:

-1. '/resturant'
+* '/resturant'
-2. '/menu'
+* '/menu'
-3. '/order'
+* '/order'
-4. '/user'
+* '/user'
-5. '/admin'
+* '/admin'

-# End-points
+# API End-points

-The end-points valid for this API will be grouped according to the routers mentioned above.

-# The welcome End-point
+## The welcome End-point
 Route Path -> '/welcome/:name
 Request URL -> http://localhost:5000/welcome/David
 Expected response -> {"message": "Hello David, welcome to the Food-Delivery-API"}

-# The '/user' Router
+## The '/user' Router

-This router is made up of 3 endpoints:

-1. '/create' -> Is used to create new Users.
+### '/create' -> Is used to create new Users.
 Route Path -> '/user/create'
 Request URL -> http://localhost:5000/user/create
 Expected Input: {"Name" : "David Nettey",
 "Email" : "david@carrot.com",
 "Telephone" : "0550903238",
 "Password": "Dadlai1" }
 Expected Output: {"message": "User Created!"}

-NB: This is a POST method.
+*This is a POST method.*

-2. '/login' -> Is used to log Users in and provide them with an access token.
+### '/login' -> Is used to log Users in and provide them with an access token.
 Route Path -> '/user/login'
 Request URL -> http://localhost:5000/user/login
 Expected Input: {"Email" : "david@carrot.com",
 "Password": "Dadlai1" }
 Expected Output: {"AuthToken": "fdfdf.dfdfdf.dfdfd"}

-NB: This is a POST method.
+*This is a POST method.*

-3. '/admin/login' -> Is used to log Admin Users in and provide them with an access token
+### '/admin/login' -> Is used to log Admin Users in and provide them with an access token
 Route Path -> '/user/admin/login'
 Request URL -> http://localhost:5000/user/admin/login
 Expected Input: {"Email" : "david@carrot.com",
 "Password": "Dadlai1" }
 Expected Output: {"AuthToken": "fdfdf.dfdfdf.dfdfd"}

-NB: This is a POST method.
+*This is a POST method.*

-# The '/admin' Router
+## The '/admin' Router

-This router is made up of 2 endpoints:

-1. '/add/resturant' -> Is used to add new resturants to the Resturant collection in our DB.
+### '/add/resturant' -> Is used to add new resturants to the Resturant collection in our DB.
 Route Path -> '/admin/add/resturant'
 Request URL -> http://localhost:5000/admin/add/resturant
 Expected Input: {"Name": "Kasoa Cusine"
 "Telephone": "0550903238"
 "City": "Kasoa"
 "Address":"House no. 2c Bridge Street"
 }
 Expected Output: {"message": "Order created!"}

-2. '/add/menu' -> Is used to add new food dishes to the Menu collection in our DB.
+### '/add/menu' -> Is used to add new food dishes to the Menu collection in our DB.
 Route Path -> '/admin/add/menu'
 Request URL -> http://localhost:5000/admin/add/menu
 Expected Input: {"Resturant": "649bd"
 "Meal": "Waakye"
 "Price": "Ghc 32.00"
 }
-where 649bd = The resturant ID
+**649bd is The resturant ID**
 Expected Output: {"message": "Order created!"}
 NB: Both end points are POST methods and require the _Admin_ token access before for a successful request can be made.

-# The '/resturant' Router
+## The '/resturant' Router

-This router is made up of 2 endpoints:

-1. '/all' -> return an array list of all Resturants available in the DB.
+### '/all' -> return an array list of all Resturants available in the DB.
 Route Path -> '/resturant/all'
 Request URL -> http://localhost:5000/resturant/all
 Expected Input: None
 Expected Output: {
 "data": [
 {